 Additional herbs that heal the digestive tract: Slippery elm, marshmallow root, l-glutamine, zinc, probiotics.

-Additional herbs that increase immune function: Cod liver oil (affiliate link), zinc, vitamin A, vitamin C, probiotics.
+Additional herbs that increase immune function: Cod liver oil, zinc, vitamin A, vitamin C, probiotics.

 Sources and Resources: